A. K. M. Manirul Bahar

-A K M Manirul Bahar BSP, ndc, hdmc, afwc, psc, ADWC is a Bangladesh Air Force officer and incumbent Vice Chancellor of Aviation and Aerospace University, Bangladesh.
-Prior to join here, he served as Air Officer Commanding(AOC) of Bangladesh Air Force Base Cox's Bazar.
+A K M Manirul Bahar BSP, ndc, hdmc, afwc, psc, ADWC is a retired Bangladesh Air Force officer and former vice chancellor of Aviation and Aerospace University, Bangladesh.
+Prior to join here, he served as air officer commanding (AOC) of Bangladesh Air Force Base Cox's Bazar.
 He served as director of air force headquarters, directorate of air defence.

 Career

-Bahar was commissioned at Bangladesh Airforce in 1987 in General Duties (Pilot) branch.
+Bahar was commissioned at Bangladesh Air Force in 1987 in general duties (pilot) branch.
 He successfully completed UN missions in Kuwait, DR Congo and Mali.
-He also served at Bangladesh University of Professionals as the Chief, Public Relations, Information and Publications while he was Air Commodore.
+While he was an air commodore, he also served at Bangladesh University of Professionals as the chief of public relations, information, and publications.